badgerblockchain/Talks/Truffle/Introduction/README.md

 truffle.js
 truffle-config.js
 ```
+#### What are these folders?
 The `contracts/` folder is the directory containing the Solidity files, `migrations/` contains javascript files to automate the deployment process of your smart contracts, and `test/` contains javascript files to test your smart contracts.
+#### What are these javascript files?
 You may be asking yourself "what's the difference between `truffle.js` and `truffle-config.js`.
 The answer is they're the same - kinda.
 Both files are config files for truffle.
 If you're on a UNIX system, you can delete `truffle-config.js`.
 If you're on Windows and using command prompt, `truffle.js` will cause a naming conflict with the executable command `truffle`.
+##### How do I fix Windows naming conflicts?
-There are a few remedies for this, one of which is to delete `truffle.js` and use `truffle-config.js`.
+There are a few remedies actually.
+One way is to delete `truffle.js` and use `truffle-config.js`.
 The other remedies are documented [here](http://truffleframework.com/docs/advanced/configuration#resolving-naming-conflicts-on-windows).
 ### The Eth Calculator Smart Contract
+#### What are we going to do?
 We're going to write a five functioned basic calculator.
 I won't spend any time talking about Solidity - we'll save that for another day.
 The Solidity file is available [here](EthCalculator/contracts/EthCalculator.sol).
+#### What do I want you to do?
 I'd like for you to implement the `subtract` and `divide` functions.
+#### Bonus challenge
 If you're feeling really fancy, then you can add a state variable to your calculator.
 I'd recommend using a mapping from strings to ints, and then having a setter that checks if the command has been called before, if so return it, else do the command and insert it into the mapping and return the value to msg.sender.

 Now that you've written your smart contract, let's switch your cli to develop mode.
 To compile your smart contract, run
 ```